 Before flying out, she told me that Moshi was larger than the small country town in Somerset that I hail from, and I laughed at her.
 I was wrong, much to my dismay, and Moshi is actually a reasonably sized town.

 It’s situated on the lower slopes of Mt Kilimanjaro and known for a number of industries, including coffee* and bananas, grown on the slopes of the mountain.

 If you’re thinking of travelling to Moshi, here are some of the best places to head to when you arrive!

 Moshi Railway Station

-It was kind of strange to see somewhere so derelict, but also so interesting to walk around this place, now inhabited by mainly goats and cattle.
+It was strange to see somewhere so derelict, but also so interesting to walk around this place, now inhabited by mainly goats and cattle.

 Kikuletwa Hot Springs